giga-sec/gigaSec-Tech-Notes/README.md

 4. You will be presented with a choice
 - Keep Safe Mode on

 ---> Turns off every plugins I installed

-All plugins and customizations are stored in the `.obsidian` hidden folder
+---> All plugins and customizations are stored in the `.obsidian` hidden folder

+- Turn off Safe Mode

+---> Basically a full replica of my vault.

+---> It keeps all my customizations and installed plugins enabled

-There are only three plugins installed here and only used for customization
+There are only three plugins installed in my vault and only used for customization

 1. [Minimal Theme Settings](https://github.com/kepano/obsidian-minimal-settings)

 2. [Style Settings](https://github.com/mgmeyers/obsidian-style-settings)

 3. [Advance Table Editing](https://github.com/tgrosinger/advanced-tables-obsidian)

-- Turn off Safe Mode
----> Basically a full replica of my vault.

----> It keeps all my customizations and installed plugins enabled

 ---